What we list (and what we don't)

 The following are out of scope.
 Submissions in these categories get declined without further review.

-- Crypto, NFT, DeFi, Web3 tokens: regulatory churn dilutes B2B trust signals
+- Crypto, NFT, DeFi, Web3 tokens: regulatory churn dilutes the citation graph

-- Gambling, betting, sportsbook tools: out of audience and out of brand
+- Gambling, betting, sportsbook tools: out of scope and out of brand

-- Adult or NSFW content: out of audience
+- Adult or NSFW content: out of scope

 - Info-products, online courses, ebooks, cohort programs: this is a software directory, not a knowledge marketplace